Wanghb25/academic-Heath/content/project/Software.md

 title = "The potato breeding planning information system"

-summary = "I have completed the potato breeding planning information system by using Vue frontend frame, and JavaScipt software development language.
+summary = "Completing the potato breeding planning information system by using Vue frontend frame, and JavaScipt software development language.
 What’s more, according this project, I am more familiar with the software development process."

 image_preview = ""